verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-application-deployment.md

 ```

 ### Review generated trait resources
-The processing of `traits` embedded with an `ApplicationConfiguration` results in the generation of trait instances.
+The processing of traits embedded with an `ApplicationConfiguration` results in the generation of trait resources.
-For example, an `IngressTrait` embedded within an `ApplicationConfiguration` will result in the generation of an `IngressTrait`.
+For example, an `IngressTrait` embedded within an `ApplicationConfiguration` will result in the generation of an `IngressTrait` resource.
-In turn the `IngressTrait` trait instance will be processed and result in the generation of related `Certificate`, `Gateway` and `VirtualService` resources.
+In turn the `IngressTrait` resource will be processed and result in the generation of related `Certificate`, `Gateway` and `VirtualService` resources.

 If the expected trait resource, for example `IngressTrait` is missing review the `oam-kubernetes-runtime` logs.
 If the expected related resources, for example `Certificate`, `Gateway` and `VirtualService`, is missing review the `verrazzano-application-operator` logs.